centricconsulting/agent_c_framework/component_ref/03_examples/typescript_development_domo_example.md

 2. **Foundation components are your universal base**: Critical Guidelines, Reflection Rules, and Workspace Organization work for EVERY agent regardless of language.
 Build these once, reuse everywhere.

-3. **Component quality parity is real**: Don't worry that one language's component might be "better" than another.
+3. **Component quality parity is real**: Do not worry that one language's component might be "better" than another.
 They're all comprehensive and appropriately tailored.
 TypeScript = Python = C# (presumably) in terms of quality.

 4. **Full-stack justifies extra domain expertise time**: TypeScript spans frontend and backend.
 Budget extra time (~3-5 min) for covering React patterns, Node.js patterns, and type system nuances.
 This is value-add, not overhead.